Are you curious about Number Talks and want to see a Number Talk Lesson in action? If so, we’ve got you covered.

 Because students are always asked to share how they know their answer is true, they will oftentimes make corrections themselves while processing through the problem.
 If not, another student will recognize that an incorrect answer needs to be adjusted.

-It is important to teach your students how to respectfully respond to their peers using sentence stems.
+You will want to teach your students how to respectfully respond to their peers using sentence stems.

 These are the stems we use in our classroom: